 The key to success for every percussionist learning to play the marimba is quite simple: individual practice time.
 Just like learning to read, each individual has to spend time working through the process on their own.
 Learning to read is not group work, it is entirely individual, and success in learning to read is directly related to how much time the individual spends reading and playing on the instrument.
 Got a high schooler still writing in notes names or memorizing one measure at a time?
 They most likely have not worked through this process on their own.

 Another note: students most likely do not have a real marimba at home.
 They have a bell kit or a practice marimba—both are helpful, but they are not the real thing!
 Percussionists need as much time on the real instrument as possible—that is where they will perform, after all.
 No other instrument is asked to prepare on a “practice version” of their instrument.
 For this reason, it is really important to allow them some class time(even just 5 minutes a day!) to work individually on the instrument.
 You can use this time to monitor and discuss how to practice effectively and help individuals who need a little one-one-one guidance.
 Give it a shot, it makes a huge difference!
 If you feel uncomfortable with this idea, schedule practice times before and after school.
 Better yet, create a culture that allows (or even expects) percussionists to come grab an instrument before and after school to practice.

 Click here to read Part 2 of this article.

 A former teacher, Charlotte Breedlove was a middle school band director in Plano, TX and also taught privately in the area.
-She received a Bachelor of Music Degree from Southern Methodist University where she studied with Drew Lang and Doug Howard.
+She received a Bachelor of Music Degree from Southern Methodist University where she studied with Drew Lang, Jon Lee, and Doug Howard.